dbc2201/SectionKInheritance/src/inheritance/README.md

  - It may be sometimes desired that the parent class does not want to define the functionality of a method, because every child class is overriding the method in itself.
+ - An abstract class should have at least 1 abstract methods.
+ - It is necessary for the child classes of an abstract to implement (override) all the abstract methods of the abstract class.